kkga/ter/readme.md

 deno run -A https://deno.land/x/ter/main.ts
 ```

-This will recursively compile all *.nd files in the current directory to HTML
+This will compile all *.md files in the current directory to HTML.
+The output
-and output a generated site into the `_site` directory.
+will be saved in the `_site` directory.

 See [usage docs](https://ter.kkga.me/usage) for more details.